Edited by David Oji, MD

 - Strengthening: Particularly Eversion Strengthening

-Surgery is not indicated for the treatment of ankle sprains.
-The exception would be if there is a displaced cartilage and bone fragment in the ankle joint due to an osteochondral injury to the talus (lower bone of the ankle joint).
+Surgery is not indicated for the treatment of acute ankle sprains.
+The exception would be if there were injuries to other parts of your ankle such as a displaced cartilage and bone fragment in the ankle joint due to an osteochondral injury to the talus (lower bone of the ankle joint), large tendon tears or large unstable fractures.